IS-ENES3/IS-ENES-Website/pages/training-detailed.md

 [Cylc](https://cylc.github.io/) is a general purpose workflow engine that orchestrates cycling systems very efficiently.
 It is used for production weather, climate, and environmental forecasting on HPC systems, but is not specialized to those domains.
-In this webinar we will explain what Cylc is, describe its main features and cover recent developments.
+In this webinar, Oliver Sanders from the [Met Office](https://www.metoffice.gov.uk/) will explain what Cylc is, describe its main features and cover recent developments.

+The webinar will last about 45 minutes with 15 additional minutes for questions.

+In order to receive the connection link, please **register by completing [this form](https://forms.gle/CJBspLc4wGTPqsCCA)** before **March 14th**.

 <hr style="border:2px solid gray">